GUNJESH843/The_Vikings_Ai/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out at [Gunjesh Kumar](kumargunjesh843@gmail.com).
+If you have any questions or suggestions, please reach out to kumargunjesh843@gmail.com.